Blood Shed: An American Horror Story (2014) (AKA "American Weapon")

 Starring: Amin Joseph, Maria-Elena Laas, Benjamin Mouton

-War is something we all wouldn't hope as a solution but it is there.
-Those who partake in it go in normal and come back either in a casket or a basket case, the latter being what happened to our loonie in this anti-war propaganda of a slasher movie, making this one of the few horror flicks I've seen that uses shell-shock as an MO.
+War is something we normally try to avoid as a mean of solution.
+Those who partake go in normal and come back either in a casket or as a damaged soul, the latter being the case to our loonie in this anti-war propaganda of a slasher movie, making this one of the few horror flicks I've seen that use shell-shock as a modus.

-Like most of its kin, Blood Shed is about another group of 20-something year olds enjoying a weekend up in the mountains with nothing but each other's company.
-What they weren't expecting is that their stay will be interrupted by a homicidal war veteran who couldn't let go and move on from his past.
-A good hour or so, this seems to be how the story will go but around comes the final act, and all things just goes tedious for me.
+Like most of its kin, Blood Shed is about another group of 20-somethings enjoying a weekend up in the mountains with nothing but each other's company.
+What they weren't expecting is that their stay will be interrupted by a homicidal war veteran who couldn't let go and move on from his war-torn past.
+A good hour or so, this seems to be how the story will go but around comes the final act, and all things just go tedious for me.

 Personal taste aside, Blood Shed is still a respectable slasher in its core that followed everything by the book.
 I'm positive this is a point up for those who are more forgiving and more open to their hack-and-slashing, especially for those who wanted something smarter roaming around their usual serving of shlock entertainment.
 I'm not saying this is a movie made for intelligent people but it did tried something different for a change and we can all applaud it for that.